microsoft/pxt/docs/translate.md

 ## Translations in context

-MakeCode provides [in context translations](https://support.crowdin.com/in-context-localization/) which allow to perform the translations from within the editor itself (or the documentation page).
+MakeCode has the capability for [in context translations](https://support.crowdin.com/in-context-localization/).
+This allows you to perform translations to text content right at the place where you see it in the editor (or in a documentation page).

 https://youtu.be/OugXfqhWUQo

 ### ~ hint

+#### In context suppport

-In context translation are still being rolled out in editors.
-It might not be available in your MakeCode editor yet.
+In context translation is still being rolled out into the editors.
+It might not be available for your MakeCode editor yet.

-### Supported editors
+### Currently supported editors

 * [Maker](https://maker.makecode.com/beta?translate=1) (docs & editor)